NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.4.md

 ## Rich link previews

+With this release, we once again extend what Markdown image elements can do.
+By specifying a regular web page URL as an image source, the app will auto-generate a rich link preview with a title, description, and image to help you visualize what is hiding behind the URL.

 ## Other notable features

 - Links in whiteboards can be used for internal navigation to different documents.